pmem/pmdk/doc/libpmemblk/libpmemblk.7.md

 A second version of **libpmemblk**, accessed when a program uses the libraries under _DEBUGLIBPATH(), contains run-time assertions and trace points.
-The typical way to access the debug version is to set the  **LD_LIBRARY_PATH** environment variable to _LDLIBPATH(), depending on where the debug libraries are installed on the system.
-The trace points in the debug version of the library are enabled using the **PMEMBLK_LOG_LEVEL** environment variable, which can be set to the following values:
+The typical way to access the debug version is to set the  **LD_LIBRARY_PATH** environment variable to _LDLIBPATH().
+Debugging output is contolled using the following environment variables.
+These variables have no effect on the non-debug version of the library.

++ **PMEMBLK_LOG_LEVEL**

+The value of **PMEMBLK_LOG_LEVEL** enables trace points in the debug version of the library, as follows:

 + **0** - This is the default level when **PMEMBLK_LOG_LEVEL** is not set.
 No log messages are emitted at this level.

 + **1** - Additional details on any errors detected are logged, in addition to returning the *errno*-based errors as usual.
 The same information may be retrieved using _UW(pmemblk_errormsg).

 + **2** - A trace of basic operations is logged.

-+ **3** - This level enables a very verbose amount of function call tracing in the library.
++ **3** - Enables a very verbose amount of function call tracing in the library.

-+ **4** - This level enables voluminous and fairly obscure tracing information that is likely only useful to the **libpmemblk** developers.
++ **4** - Enables voluminous and fairly obscure tracing information that is likely only useful to the **libpmemblk** developers.

+Unless **PMEMBLK_LOG_FILE** is set, debugging output is written to *stderr*.

++ **PMEMBLK_LOG_FILE**

+Specifies the name of a file
-The **PMEMBLK_LOG_FILE** environment variable specifies a file name where all logging information should be written.
-If the last character in the name is "-", the PID of the current process will be appended to the file name when the log file is created.
-If **PMEMBLK_LOG_FILE** is not set, the logging output goes to stderr.
+where all logging information should be written.
+If the last character in the name is "-", the *PID* of the current process will be appended to the file name when the log file is created.
+If **PMEMBLK_LOG_FILE** is not set, the logging output is written to *stderr*.

-Setting **PMEMBLK_LOG_LEVEL** has no effect on the non-debug version of **libpmemblk**.
 See also **libpmem**(7) for information on other environment variables that may affect **libpmemblk** behavior.